 7 Churn Rate Statistics For eCommerce Stores

 Churn rate is a critical metric for eCommerce businesses tracking how many customers stop shopping with them over time.
-Subscription-based eCommerce stores typically experience churn rates between 10-15% per month, significantly higher than other industries like telecom or financial services.
+Subscription-based eCommerce stores typically experience churn rates between 5-8% per month, which is still higher than other industries like telecom or financial services.
 Understanding your churn rate helps identify problems in your business model and provides opportunities to improve customer retention.

 Reducing churn directly impacts your bottom line since acquiring new customers costs more than keeping existing ones.
 The eCommerce churn rate varies widely by product type, price point, and target audience, making industry benchmarks valuable for comparison.
 Knowing where you stand compared to competitors gives you perspective on whether your retention strategies are working effectively.